ehgmsdk20/YAM-Yet_Another_Menu/README.md

 [![Product Name Screen Shot][product-screenshot]](http://ec2-52-79-131-42.ap-northeast-2.compute.amazonaws.com)

 You've probably thought about what to eat for your lunch menu.
-In order to solve those concerns, I started this project.
+In this case you can get help from yam.
+I think this project is useful for the following reasons

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!
+* Most portal sites such as Naver do not categorize restaurants by menu.
+* In the case of Baedal Minjok, the menu is classified by menu, but it is limited to restaurants that can deliver.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+A list of commonly used resources that I used in this project are listed in the acknowledgements.

 ### Built With